June 13, 2023

 This can cause temporary or permanent problems, such as tingling or numbness.

 Signs include a high temperature, yellow or white discharge from the extraction site, and persistent pain and swelling.

 See your dentist if you have signs of infection after having your wisdom teeth removed or if you're bleeding heavily from the extraction site.

 Numb lip, tongue, and cheek are expected immediately after your surgery, but consult your dentist if it lasts longer.
 Sore throats and pain when swallowing are not uncommon.
 Since muscles are swollen, the ordinary act of swallowing can become painful.
 This pain will usually subside in 2-3 days.

-If you are interested in having your wisdom teeth removed or have any other questions regarding this routine dental procedure, please contact Dr. Cicero and our expert dental team at Carefree Dentistry!
+If you are interested in having your wisdom teeth removed or have any other questions regarding this routine dental procedure, please contact Dr. Young and our expert dental team at Carefree Dentistry!
 We are always here to help you navigate the best options for your oral health.